neyocloud/swiggy-clone-b/README.md

 Notifications (Slack): Sending Slack notifications on pipeline results for real-time feedback to the team.

 **The goal is to implement a robust pipeline that ensures code quality and security at each stage (using SonarQube and Trivy scans) and automates deployment to a production-like environment (AWS EKS).
 This end-to-end setup highlights strong DevOps skills in infrastructure provisioning, CI/CD automation, security (DevSecOps), and cloud orchestration, which would be clear and impressive to recruiters and interviewers.*

-## Creating the EC2 Infrastructure with Terraform (Self-Hosted Runner Host)

-To have more control over the CI environment, we use a self-hosted GitHub Actions runner on AWS.
-We provisioned an EC2 instance using Terraform as our runner host (which also runs Docker and SonarQube).
-Terraform allows us to define this infrastructure as code, ensuring repeatability and consistency.
+Creating the EC2 Infrastructure with Terraform (Self-Hosted Runner Host) To have more control over the CI environment, I used a self-hosted GitHub Actions runner on AWS.
+I provisioned an EC2 instance using Terraform as my runner host (which also runs Docker and SonarQube).
+Terraform allowed me to define this infrastructure as code, ensuring repeatability and consistency.
 Key steps include:

-Terraform Configuration: We wrote Terraform configs to define an EC2 instance (Ubuntu 20.04) with the required security group rules.
-For example, we opened port 22 for SSH, port 9000 for SonarQube’s web UI, and any needed ports for runner communication (GitHub runners use outbound HTTPS).
+Terraform Configuration: I wrote Terraform configs to define an EC2 instance (Ubuntu 20.04) with the required security group rules.
+For example, I opened port 22 for SSH, port 9000 for SonarQube’s web UI, and any needed ports for runner communication (GitHub runners use outbound HTTPS).

-Applying Terraform: Using Termius (or any terminal), we ran Terraform commands to create the resources:
+Applying Terraform: Using Termius (or any terminal), I ran Terraform commands to create the resources:

 ```